 Team meetings are an opportunity for you and your team to go over some crucial items.
 In this week’s video, Michael Hellickson goes over WHY you need to have weekly team meetings, who should be there, and what you should be talking about to be efficient and profitable during that meeting.

 You need to be asking about and recognizing who has done well recently.
 You will also award a Team Member of the Month, which can go to anyone (admin, agent, lender, etc) on the team.

 The reward for being the Team Member of the Month is $50 CASH MONEY on the spot.
 We know it sounds cliche, but it shows your team members that you appreciate when they work hard, and that they will be recognized for it.
 Team members need the team leader’s approval and appreciation on a regular basis.

 Kudos are also a great way for the team to show their appreciation for each other and the team leader.
-That is an easy way to let someone know, “hey you did great with !”.
-Kudos give everyone a sense of appreciation, improve morale, and have very positive impact on team culture.
+That is an easy way to let someone know, “Hey, you did great with !”.
+Kudos give everyone a sense of appreciation, improve morale, and have a very positive impact on team culture.

 E – Encourage

 Encouraging the team to improve and get better is helpful and necessary!
 It helps you as the team leader and it benefits the team in working together and doing their part.